lasar/dynalist-js/README.md

 Rudimentary tests exist but could be extended by a lot.
 They are written with `mocha` and `should`.

 The tests require a working API token and the ID of a file that can be used by the tests.
 The file will be modified, therefore it should not contain actually important information.
-Also note that frequest test runs may run into the API's rate limiting.
+Also note that frequent test runs may run into the API's rate limiting.

 There is no option to run tests only offline yet. **Tests WILL modify data in your account.**